 Be warned – the city is not easy on the eyes.
 It’s chaotic, it’s loud, it’s busy.
 But there are always tourist spots to visit in Dumaguete.
 And when you’re bored of those attractions?
 Nearby Valencia has a bundle of things to do too.
 Or, perhaps you’re heading south to Apo Island, maybe west to Sugar Beach.
 You’re in a beautiful part of the Philippines.

-Sipalay, perfectly located in the south-west of Negros, isn’t exactly built for international visitors.
+Sipalay and its amazing tourist spots are perfectly located in the south-west of Negros.
+Despite the attractions in town, this quiet place isn’t exactly built for international visitors.
 The closest airports are 4 hours away and there are no convenient ferry routes.
-It can be a mission to get to and there isn’t much information online – but that’s exactly why you should go.
+It can be a mission to get to and there isn’t much information online.

-Just because backpackers aren’t including Sipalay in their ‘top 100’ Philippines lists, it doesn’t mean it there’s nothing to see there.
+Just because backpackers aren’t including Sipalay in their ‘top 100’ tourist spots, it doesn’t mean there’s nothing to see there.
 Far from it.
 In fact, Sipalay is a popular holiday base for many Filipino holidaymakers.
-They know their country best, and turns out, they’re keeping Sipalay a secret for a reason.
+They know their country best and turns out, they’re keeping Sipalay a secret for a reason.

 Sugar Beach is as sweet as it gets in Sipalay, on the beautiful island of Negros.
 It’s one of the prettiest beaches in the Philippines and, astonishingly, there’s nobody there.
 Impossibly blue water laps up on to gorgeous white sand and at first, you might believe there really is nobody there.
 Hidden by the palm trees are a few low-key resorts, guests relaxing on hammocks and birds, dogs and cats relaxing in the shade.
 In our quick guide, we’ll share everything you need to know about getting to Sugar Beach from Sipalay.